The Supply Chain of the Future: from Reactive to Predictive

 • Reduction in operating costs: 20–30%

-• Improved punctuality: up to 95%
+• Improved on-time delivery: up to 95%

-• More visibility and resilience
+• Greater visibility and resilience